Benny-Chippers/Enchanted_Rocks/README.md

 # MacroController
-The dev board PCB for the MacroController project
+The dev board PCB for ECE 44x team 9